KiwiSaver NZ - KiwiSaver Scheme, Benefits, Joining KiwiSaver & More!

 Can I put extra money in KiwiSaver?

 Outside of your and your employer’s regular contributions, you can make additional voluntary contributions towards your KiwiSaver at any time.
-However, once you have made the payment, it is locked in until you’re eligible to withdraw your KiwiSaver savings.
+However, once you have made the payment, it is locked in until you’re eligible to withdraw your KiwiSaver benefits.

 With technological advances happening quicker than ever before, it’s becoming easier and easier to make additional contributions at your convenience.
+You can set up extra periodic payments from KiwiSaver sign up or at any other time.
+This is particularly useful for people who have KiwiSaver self employed and may forget to contribute otherwise.

 How can I check on how my KiwiSaver is performing?